hazlamahedich/strike2/README.md

 - Supabase for database and authentication
 - OpenAI API for AI capabilities
 - SendGrid for email functionality
-- Twilio for SMS and call functionality
+- Twilio for SMS and call functionality (including DTMF extension dialing)
+- BeautifulSoup and aiohttp for web scraping

 ### Frontend
 - Next.js 15 with React